hazelcast/hazelcast/hazelcast-documentation/src/ClusteredJMX.md

 ### Enterprise Integration

-You can use Clustered JMX interface to integrate Hazelcast Management Center with your own monitoring tool or enterprise solutions like New Relic or AppDynamics.
+You can use Clustered JMX interface to integrate Hazelcast Management Center with your own monitoring tool or enterprise solutions like *New Relic* or *AppDynamics*.

 #### New Relic Integration

-In order to integrate Clustered JMX with the New Relic you need to attach New Relic java agent and provide an extension file that describes which metrics will be sent to New Relic.
+In order to integrate Clustered JMX with New Relic, you need to attach New Relic Java agent and provide an extension file that describes which metrics will be sent to New Relic.

-You can consult [Custom JMX instrumentation by YAML](http://docs.newrelic.com/docs/java/custom-jmx-instrumentation-by-yml) on New Relic webpage.
+Please see [Custom JMX instrumentation by YAML](http://docs.newrelic.com/docs/java/custom-jmx-instrumentation-by-yml) on New Relic webpage.

-Here you can find an example Map monitoring .yml file for New Relic.
+Below is an example Map monitoring `.yml` file for New Relic.

 ```
 name: Clustered JMX